 - ED 4570 Intermediate/Senior Social Studies II

-Students may complete specializations (focus areas) in International, Indigenous, Adult Education, or Early Learning by completing a six-week practicum in the specified area and one course beyond the 20 required for the BEd as outlined below:
+Students may complete a study focus in International, Indigenous, or Adult Education by completing a five- to six-week practicum in the relevant focus area and one course beyond the 20 required for the BEd as outlined below:

 - ED 3630 The Adult Learner